Magritte-code/Magritte/joss_paper_1.0/paper.md

 and a formal solver are employed, i.e. rays are traced through the model and the radiative transfer equation is solved along those rays [@DeCeuster:2019].
 This is in contrast to most radiative transfer solvers which employ (probabilistic) Monte Carlo techniques [@Noebauer:2019].
-By vitrue of minimal assumptions about the underlying geometric structure of a model, Magritte can handle structured and unstructured input meshes, as well as smoothed-particle hydrodynamics (SPH) data.
+By virtue of minimal assumptions about the underlying geometric structure of a model, Magritte can handle structured and unstructured input meshes, as well as smoothed-particle hydrodynamics (SPH) data.
 Futhermore, tools are provided to optimise different input meshes for radiative transfer